 With Valentine’s Day looming, it seemed an appropriate time to look into the chemistry of chocolate for the latest food chemistry graphic.
-In particular, I decided to focus on the two frequently referenced effects of consuming chocolate: its supposed aphrodisiac effect, and its harmful effects on dogs (and to a lesser extent, cats).
-The graphic gives a brief overview, but here I’ll attempt to give a more detailed picture of the two.
+In particular, here we focus on the two frequently referenced effects of consuming chocolate: its supposed aphrodisiac effect, and its harmful effects on dogs (and to a lesser extent, cats).
+The graphic gives a brief overview, whilst the text below gives a more detailed picture.

 Chocolate as an aphrodisiac